malu17/malu17/README.md

 Developer with the ability to analyze and solve problems of high complexity and ambiguity.
 With skills to design and implement solutions according to the company context.

 - 🌱 I’m currently learning React and acca.
-- 😀 I like video game :video_game:, reading :books:, programming, :computer:, piano :musical_keyboard: and playing the guitar :guitar:.
+- 😀 I like drawing with charcoal and pencil :, reading :books:, programming, :computer:, piano :musical_keyboard: and playing football:ball:.
 - 📫 Read my blogs: [eliasfiseha](https://twitter.com/@eliasfiseha1).
 - 💬 Ask me about anything an everything.
 - 🎯 email: [tecaddis@gmail.com}]- ⚡ Fun fact: dream programming!